KrauseFx/howisFelix.today/index.md

           <li>End of July 2020 Austria opened up most social venues again, bringing this graph back to an ideal level again</li>

-          <li>December 2019 I was working remotely from Buenos Aires, however got a pretty bad cold.
+          <li>December 2019 I was working remotely from Buenos Aires, however I got a pretty bad cold.
 Being sick in a remote city wasn't the best feeling</li>

           <li>Over the last 2.5 years I actually never felt isolated, therefore there is no entry for the value '0'</li>